enel-gdh-educational/katacoda-scenarios/docker/part2/step1.md

 again the '/predict' endpoint.

 > Execute `curl -X POST http://0.0.0.0:80/predict`{{execute}} and check the application
 > logs in the other terminal window.
-You should note some changes in the them.
+You should note some changes in them.

 > Now run `docker cp simple_api://results /root/second_result/`{{execute}} to copy the
 > new results on another folder of your host file system.